VinnyF/GameCube-Controller-Reader/README.md

 use this program to control some sort of bigger hardware project, such as a tabletop game.
 I don't have any clear ideas yet, but I'll get to it.

 I also want to further improve `GC.h`, perhaps by developing it into a full library.
-I also really want to be able to change which pin is being used on the fly.

 Thanks for reading.